 Breakfast isn't a meal you want to skip—we know that much.
-And with so many fast food places now offering healthier options, it seems easy to find something to munch on before you get into the office.
+And with so many fast-food places now offering healthier options, it seems easy to find something to munch on before you get to the office.
 Even better, you no longer have just the option of a delicious (but calorific) croissant and can pick something nutritious.
 But what if the healthy breakfast you think you've chosen isn't as good for you as you thought?
 The truth is that green juice and porridge laden with fruit might not be the super-healthy brekkie you had considered it to be.
 So how do you make better choices when you're on the go and in a rush?

 Best breakfast: Egg & Spinach Protein Pot

 Good news: Your morning run to Pret isn't the unhealthy habit you might have thought it was.
 The only thing you need to watch out for is skipping out on the protein aspect of your brekkie.
 According to Wilkinson, you can go for porridge so long as you add some extra protein, which she says is easiest to do with added nuts or peanut butter.
 We like the idea of keeping a small container of peanut butter in your bag to add when you get to the office, or even almond butter if you prefer.
 But if you want to be hardcore and go for the less-sweet protein option, choose the boiled egg and spinach pot.

 Best breakfast: Peanut & Banana Whole-Grain Bagel

 One of the Byrdie team's favorite places to pick up breakfast turned out to be one of the healthiest (phew).
 True, an Abokado bagel doesn't sound healthy, but when it's whole grain, Wilkinson says it's a good option.
 The added peanut butter, which comes from the healthier Pips & Nut brand (note—it's not made with palm oil and added sugar) is your ideal protein for the morning.
 Plus, the banana gives you a bit of a sweet kick, if you need it (which we do).

 Best breakfast: Perfect Porridge (without the fruit)